 Configuring a VPN on your router is an excellent way to secure all of your home devices.
 Provided your router is compatible, a VPN can encrypt the traffic on every device connected to your home Wi-Fi.
 It scrambles all of your online data, so your traffic appears as complete gibberish to any hackers trying to intercept it.
-VPNs aren’t limited to data security — they can hide your IP and even unblock geo-restricted content by moving your IP location.
-The NordVPN app can easily be configured for a VPN-compatible router.
-One NordVPN account can cover up to six devices, but if your is encrypted, every connected device will be covered.
+VPNs aren’t limited to data security — they can hide your IP and virtual location.
+NordVPN can easily be configured for a VPN-compatible router.
+One NordVPN account can cover up to six devices, but if your router is encrypted, every connected device will be covered.
 And best of all, that only counts as one of your six.

 The best routers have excellent security features built in, which helps to keep outside threats from coming in.
 But what about internal threats?